ibm-js/deliteful/docs/list/List.md

 var defaultStore = list.store;
 ```

-This default store can be populated programmatically using the `add` and `put` methods
+This default store can be populated programmatically using the `add` method
-defined by the [store API](), and it supports the `before` options in both methods to easily
+defined by the [dstore Collection API](https://github.com/SitePen/dstore/blob/master/docs/Collection.md), and it supports the `before` options to easily
 order elements in the list, as in the following example:

 ```js